joshmckibbin/SimpleShibboleth/readme.txt

-=== SimpleShib ===
+=== Simple Shibboleth ===
-Contributors: srg-1
+Contributors: srg-1, joshmckibbin
 Tags: shibboleth, authentication, sso, login
 Requires at least: 5.2
-Tested up to: 5.4
+Tested up to: 6.8.1
-Requires PHP: 7.2
+Requires PHP: 8.0
 License: MIT

-SimpleShib is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.
+Simple Shibboleth is a modernized fork of the abandoned SimpleShib WordPress plugin originally developed by Steve Guglielmo.
+Its only function is to provide a simple means to authenticate users with a Shibboleth Single Sign-On infrastructure.
+It is designed to be easy to install and configure and does not handle user roles or any other WordPress functionality.

 == Description ==

-**SimpleShib** is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.
+**Simple Shibboleth** is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.
 This plugin will not work if you do not have a Shibboleth IdP and SP already configured.

 When a WordPress login request is received from a user, the Shibboleth session is validated.
 If the session does not exist, user is redirected to the IdP login page.
 Once authenticated at the IdP, the user is redirected back to WordPress and logged into their local WordPress account.
 If a local account does not exist, one can _optionally_ be created.

 User data (login, name, and email) is updated in WordPress from the IdP data upon every login.
 Additionally, the user is restricted from manually changing those fields on their profile page.

-On multisite instances of WordPress, **SimpleShib** can only be network-activated.
+On multisite instances of WordPress, **Simple Shibboleth** can only be network-activated.

 The plugin settings include options for autoprovisioning, custom IdP attributes, password reset/change URLs, and session initiation/logout URLs.

-**SimpleShib** is developed on GitHub.
-Please submit bug reports and contributions on [the GitHub project page](https://github.com/srguglielmo/SimpleShib).
-For general support and questions, please use the [WordPress support forum](https://wordpress.org/support/plugin/simpleshib/).
+**Simple Shibboleth** is developed on GitHub.
+Please submit bug reports and contributions on [the GitHub project page](https://github.com/joshmckibbin/SimpleShibboleth).

 This plugin is not affiliated with the Shibboleth or Internet2 organizations.